ronen567/just-the-docs/docs/linear gradient descent backuo.md

-BTW, optionally other cost functions could be chosen, e.g. the absolute difference between coordinates, see Eq.
-3.

 #### Eq.
 3: Cost function using absolute coordinates differences

 $$J(w,b)=\frac{1}{m}\sum_{i=1}^{m}\left | \hat{y}^i-y^i \right |$$

-Cost expression expressed in Eq.
-2, is very commonly used.
-It is dependent on squared distances, thus increases more as error grows, and it is convex, which is sigificant when the extreme point is searched for, as we'll see soon.

-BTW, a function is convex if any line between 2 points on the function's graph is above the graph between those 2 points, as shown in Figure 2.
-Obviously, a quadric function is convex.

 #### Figure 2: Convex and Non Convex functions